 Data center REITs own and manage facilities that safely store data.
 They offer a range of products and services to help keep servers and data safe, including uninterruptable power supplies, air-cooled chillers, and physical security.
 They are driven by a steady and growing demand accelerated by artificial intelligence and cell phone usage.

 REITs in the Sector: 4 Sector Market Cap: $ 27,683 m Avg.
 Dividend Yield: 4.42%

 Timber REITs own and manage various types of timberland real estate that specialize in harvesting and selling wood.
-There are both sector and location-specific risks associated within each business line, such as operations, land sales, development, and manufacturing issues, which can be more leveraged to lumber and wood prices.
+There are both sector- and location-specific risks associated within each business line, such as operations, land sales, development, and manufacturing issues that can be more leveraged to lumber and wood prices.

 Manufactured Housing REITs